QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Discussion

 \subsubsection{Stringy dual}

-In principle, the strategies proposed in this paper can be applied to the study of theories with stringy duals.
-These theories exhibit a more exotic spectrum of physical states, leading to the emergence of non-geometric objects arising from higher-spin fields.
+In principle, the strategies proposed in this paper can be applied to the study of theories with stringy duals, which exhibit a more exotic spectrum of physical states, leading to non-geometric objects arising from higher-spin fields.
 For instance, the bulk dual of symmetric orbifolds of certain CFTs has been shown to correspond to tensionless strings in AdS$_3$ \cite{Eberhardt:2018ouy, *Eberhardt:2019ywk}.
-It would be interesting to examine the topological symmetries of these theories in greater detail, to understand how the bulk AdS$_3 \times$ S$^3 \times \mathbb{T}^4$ emerging from our construction, and to see how they relate to the worldsheet perspective.
-In that case, we might still construct the bulk dual using tetrahedra; however, the physical meaning associated with the charges will differ from that of the Einstein gravity case, where they correspond to geodesic distances.
-Some of the charges might have the interpretation of extra compact dimensions in the bulk.
+It would be interesting to examine the topological symmetries of these theories in greater detail, to understand how the bulk AdS$_3 \times$ S$^3 \times \mathbb{T}^4$ emerges from our construction and how it relates to the worldsheet perspective.
+The bulk dual would still be built from tetrahedra, but some of the charges might acquire the interpretation of extra compact dimensions, rather than the geodesic distances of the pure-gravity case.